TomCodesCode/EspressoMonitor/README.md

 #### 💥 1.
 You Can't Drill a Hole in a $1,500 Machine (Newton's Law)
 I could measure the boiler, but how do you measure the temperature of a 4kg chrome brass E61 grouphead without physically putting a probe inside it?

 > **✅ The Fix:** Thermodynamics.
 I treated the boiler as the heat source and wrote a C++ algorithm using an inverted **Newton’s Law of Heating**.
-Once the boiler hits its target, a stopwatch starts.
-The UI uses an exponential asymptote curve to estimate how much heat the brass has absorbed.
+While the machine is in the `WARMUP` state, a stopwatch tracks the boiler and uses an exponential asymptote curve to estimate how much heat the brass has absorbed.
+Once it hits `READY`, the algorithm freezes the estimate to prevent the math from violently snapping the temperature backwards when internal timers reset.
 I even built a calibration screen.
 You stick a physical thermometer on your grouphead, enter that number into the UI spinbox, and the ESP32 dynamically reverse-engineers the thermal "sluggishness" ($\tau$) of your specific brass block.

 > 💡 **Pro-tip:** *If you rapidly click a "+" button 15 times to change a calibration setting, and your code writes that to NVS flash memory on every click, you will fry your flash chip's write-cycles in a month.
-I had to add a 1-second debounce timer to the UI so it only saves after you're done clicking.*
+I tied the NVS flash command to the RTOS state machine, so it only physically burns the new calibration to memory exactly once when you exit the Settings screen.*

 #### 💥 2.
 The 220V EMI Nightmare (Pump Detection)
 I needed to start the shot timer the millisecond the 220V water pump turned on.
 Clamping an SCT-013 analog current sensor over the wire was safe, but the inside of an espresso machine is a nightmare of Electromagnetic Interference (EMI) from the heating elements.

 > **✅ The Fix:** I built a dynamic `CurrentManager`.
-Instead of hardcoding a trigger value, the ESP32 samples the ambient electrical noise floor on boot, calculates the RMS voltage, sets a dynamic threshold, and applies a strict time-based debounce filter (ON for 250ms, OFF for 500ms) to guarantee the timer only triggers on true pump activation.
+Instead of hardcoding a trigger value, the ESP32 samples the ambient electrical noise floor on boot, calculates the RMS voltage, sets a dynamic threshold, and applies a strict time-based debounce filter (ON for 250ms, OFF for 500ms) to guarantee the timer only triggers on true pump activation. *Crucially, I had to pin this DSP (Digital Signal Processing) loop specifically to Core 1.
+When it ran on Core 0, the ESP32's Wi-Fi radio would constantly interrupt the microsecond ADC sampling, creating "phantom" current readings!*

 ---